-- Building relationships and deeply engaging with health, anti-hunger, and anti-poverty advocates in states to inform opportunities with CLASP's policy solutions and provide technical assistance on state options within the federal framework
+- Building relationships and deeply engaging with health, anti-hunger, and anti-poverty advocates in states to inform opportunities with CLASP's policy solutions and provide technical assistance on state options within the federal framework.

-- Monitoring and synthesizing information from informed sources about income and work support programs, including data, academic and community-based research and the lived experiences of individuals interacting with the programs.
+- Monitoring and synthesizing information from informed sources about income and work support programs, including data, academic and community-based research, and the lived experiences of individuals interacting with the programs.

 We expect the policy analyst to participate actively in the Income and Work Supports team, as both a learner and a mentor.
-We also expect staff to work closely with colleagues on other CLASP teams to seize opportunities for change that cut across programs and to strengthen the internal capacity of the organization, such as our racial equity framework and data analysis work.
+We also encourage staff to work closely with colleagues on other CLASP teams to seize opportunities for change that cut across programs and to strengthen the internal capacity of the organization, such as our racial equity framework and data analysis work.

 The successful candidate will have a passion for driving change on behalf of people with low incomes and the commitment, skills, and experience to work with an extraordinary team to make that change happen.